daniel8lopes/omnia3/docs/pages/omnia3/omnia3_beginnertutorial.md

 This tutorial assumes that you have created a OMNIA tenant, and are logged in as a user with modeling privileges to this tenant.

+If you do not have a tenant yet, please follow the steps on [Tenant Creation tutorial](http://docs.numbersbelieve.com/omnia3_tenantcreation.html)

 ## 3. Modeling an application

 1. Start by selecting the tenant where you are going to model, and you will be redirected to the modeling area.